SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Limitations

 \section{Limitations}

 This work has several limitations that reflect deliberate design tradeoffs, as well as opportunities for future research.
-To prioritize privacy and participant comfort, our system does not store or transmit raw audio.
+First, our system does not store or transmit raw audio.
 All processing is performed on-device, and only derived features (e.g., log-mel spectrograms, foreground speech estimates, and interaction cues) are retained.
 While this design substantially reduces privacy risk, it limits the range of social interactions and analyses that can be supported.
-In particular, the system is designed to detect interactions that are at least partially audio-based and does not capture text-based social interactions (e.g., texting or messaging on social media) or non-audio communication modalities (e.g., sign language).
-Similarly, applications requiring access to semantic content, prosody, sentiment, or fine-grained conversational dynamics are not feasible with the current system.
+Second, the system is designed to detect interactions that are at least partially audio-based and does not capture text-based social interactions (e.g., texting or messaging on social media) or non-audio communication modalities (e.g., sign language).

+Also, some noise in the labels likely remains, even though multiple findings support the reliability of the labels (findings suggesting the labels are reliable include that 60.14\% of notifications were answered within 1 minute, participant responses confirmed 584.35 cumulative hours with no missed interactions, analyses of participant-added interactions showed interaction cues at the beginning of reported intervals, and the system performed well in both pre-deployment and in-the-wild deployment).
+In addition, we used EMA-based labeling, a widely adopted approach for obtaining ground-truth data in real-world sensing studies.
+Nevertheless, labels may still be affected by factors such as recall bias, delayed responses, or participant-edited and added interactions.
+These sources of noise reflect practical tradeoffs when collecting annotations in real-world settings without imposing higher participant burden.

 The system also relies on duty-cycled rather than continuous audio sensing.
 Although the 1.5-minute duty cycle balances privacy, battery consumption, and detection performance, it may miss brief interactions or interactions occurring entirely between probe windows.
-While our evaluation demonstrates high recall for interactions of typical duration in naturalistic settings, applications requiring exhaustive capture may benefit from adaptive or continuous sensing strategies.
-Additionally, the current system could benefit from personalized adaptations to individual differences in speaking style, interaction patterns, or device placement in future work.
+The current system could benefit from personalized adaptations to individual differences in speaking style, interaction patterns, or device placement in future work.

 Finally, the evaluation was conducted primarily with participants from a single large public university.
 Although the sample included variation in age, roles, and daily routines, social interaction patterns and smartwatch usage may differ in other demographic, occupational, or cultural contexts.
 Further studies are needed to assess generalizability across more diverse populations and settings.